 Becoming vegan can benefit our personal health, help support animal welfare and the environment.
-According to Veganuary CEO Simon Winch, these are the top three reasons why people are choosing to adopt the plant-based lifestyle.
+It's easy to see why people are choosing to adopt the plant-based lifestyle.

 Right now, thousands of people around the world are taking part in Veganuary.
 The annual campaign is ran by a non-profit organisation which helps encourage people to try going meat-free throughout January.

 - A vegan diet is abundant with vitamins B1, C and E, while also being proven to be richer in certain nutrients providing more antioxidants, fibre and beneficial plant compounds.
 As well as potassium, magnesium, iron, folic acid and minerals.

 - Plant-based diets have a natural tendency to reduce your calorie intake, making them effective at promoting weight loss.

 - Eating multitudes of fresh fruit, vegetables, whole grains and nuts.
 These healthy staples are linked to reducing the risk of conditions such as heart disease, type 2 diabetes, hypertension, stroke, obesity and even some cancers.

 These facts were taken from Alina Petre – Healthline Nutritionist article ‘6 Science-based health benefits of eating vegan'.

 Will a plant-based diet make a difference to our environment?